JPCodeCraft/AlbionFreeMarketTutorials/tutorials/afm-subscription/subscribe-with-allshop.md

 ## STEP-BY-STEP: BUYING TIME ON EZARENA

 1. **Open the AFM offers page**
-   - Go directly to the Albion Free Market store on EZARENA: [https://www.ezarena.com/seller/Albion-Free-Market/offers/](https://www.ezarena.com/seller/Albion-Free-Market/offers/).
+   - Go directly to the [Albion Free Market store on EZARENA](https://www.ezarena.com/seller/Albion%20Free%20Market/offers/?ref=e1upcHF8oUB).
    - Verify the storefront badge and that the seller name is exactly _Albion Free Market_ before proceeding.
 2. **Pick the package you need**
    - Offers usually mirror Stripe plans (e.g., monthly Masterpiece access or multi-month bundles).
 Read the duration description carefully because refunds are **not** available.